-Drag rights are one of the most typical arrangements in PE investments, though they are not a necessity.
+Drag rights are one of the most typical arrangements in PE investments, although they are not a necessity.
 Whether to include drag rights in favour of the PE investors in a transaction mainly depends on the rounds of investments, the bargaining powers of the parties and other deal dynamics.
 For institutional investors (such as PE funds) that intend to include the trade sale as one of their exit alternatives, drag rights are of particular importance.
-In practice, it is not uncommon to see PE investors exit by exercising their drag rights.
-CVC's acquisition of South Beauty in 2012 is a good example.
+In practice, it is not uncommon to see PE investors exit by exercising their drag rights (CVC's acquisition of South Beauty in 2012 is a good example) although investors tend to enforce drags on a negotiation basis.